Updated: Dec 12, 2022

 Both the federal and state governments have enacted legislation to protect workers in the workplace.
 The Occupational Safety and Health Administration is the federal agency in charge of workplace safety (OSHA).
-In California, the Division of Occupational Safety and Health is under the Department of Industrial Relations (DOSH).
+The Division of Occupational Safety and Health in California is under the Department of Industrial Relations (DOSH).

-Cal/OSHA allows citizens to report safety breaches anonymously in order to protect employees and the general public from hazards.
-You may do this directly or through an Employment Lawyer, in which case the records can become part of a lawsuit.
+Cal/OSHA allows citizens to report safety breaches anonymously to protect employees and the general public from hazards.
+You may do this directly or through an Employment Lawyer For Wrongful Termination in Los Angeles, where the records can become part of a lawsuit.

 Employers are prohibited from retaliating against workers who report safety violations under Labor Code Section 6310.
 OSHA can be contacted by any employee who has firsthand knowledge of safety regulations.
 The following are examples of safety breaches that may be reported:

 Unsafe job activities, such as eliminating safety guards or devices